jmknoll/build-tools/README.md

 add dev task and build task
-concatentate and minify vendor js and css for build move wiredep to bower post-install hook add dev css and js to index.html
+concatentate and minify vendor js and css for build move wiredep to bower post-install hook add custom css and js to index.html get rid of connect/livereload and use browsersync instead